 In January 2017, the FASB issued ASU No. 2017-04, Intangibles-Goodwill and Other (Topic 350), which eliminates the requirement to compare the implied fair value of reporting unit goodwill with the carrying amount of that goodwill (i.e., commonly referred to as Step 2) from the current goodwill impairment test.
 The new standard does not change how a goodwill impairment is identified.
 We will continue to perform our quantitative and qualitative goodwill impairment test by comparing the fair value of each reporting unit to its carrying amount, but if we are required to recognize a goodwill impairment charge, under the new standard the amount of the charge will be calculated by subtracting the reporting unit's fair value from its carrying amount.
-Under the current standard, if we are required to recognize a goodwill impairment charge, Step 2 requires us to calculate the implied value of goodwill by assigning the fair value of a reporting unit to all of its assets and liabilities as if that reporting unit had been acquired in a business combination and the amount of the charge is calculated by subtracting the reporting unit's implied fair value of goodwill from its actual goodwill balance.
+Under the current standard, if we are required to recognize a goodwill impairment charge, Step 2 requires us to calculate the implied value of goodwill by assigning the fair value of a reporting unit to all of its assets and liabilities as if that reporting unit had been acquired in a business combination and the amount of the charge is calculated by subtracting the reporting unit's implied fair value of goodwill balance.
 The new standard is effective for interim and annual reporting periods beginning after December 15, 2019, with early adoption permitted, and should be applied prospectively from the date of adoption.
-We are currently evaluating when we will adopt the ASU and the expected impact to related disclosures.
+We elected to adopt the new standard for future goodwill impairment tests at the beginning of the third quarter of 2017, because it significantly simplifies the evaluation of goodwill for impairment.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations" (under the caption "Critical Accounting Policies") for additional information.
+The impact of the new standard will depend on the outcomes of future goodwill impairment tests.

 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), which requires the recognition of lease assets and lease liabilities on the balance sheet and disclosure of key information about leasing arrangements for both lessees and lessors.
-The ASU is effective January 1, 2019 for public companies, with early adoption permitted.
-The ASU will be applied using a modified retrospective approach to the beginning of the earliest period presented in the financial statements.
+The new standard is effective January 1, 2019 for public companies, with early adoption permitted.
+The new standard will be applied using a modified retrospective approach to the beginning of the earliest period presented in the financial statements.
 We are continuing to evaluate the expected impact to our consolidated financial statements and related disclosures.
-We plan to adopt the ASU effective January 1, 2019.
+We plan to adopt the new standard effective January 1, 2019.